xuanbinhle/VLSP25-medical-MT-glossary-driven-approach/readme.md

 [![Workflow](image.jpg)](image.jpg)

 # Code
-- augmentation.py: This code implements the method 'Dictionary-based Data Augmentation' to enhance in-domain data using an out-of-domain dataset and an in-domain dictionary.
-- construct_dictionary.py: Construct an in-domain dictionary based on VinUni and EN-VI Medical Terms data in a structured format
 - create_dic_corpus.py: Building in-domain dictionary based on corpus by extracting noun-phrase English and translating them by EnViT5 Model
 - create_prompt.py: Construct Prompt for fine-tuning model
 - create_test_prompt.py: Construct Prompt for inference model